 There are several different types of credit cards out there, but the “best” credit card is the one designed to meet your specific needs.
 If you’re a frequent traveller, or an aspiring one, look into a travel rewards credit card.
 Value hunters who want to earn back a percentage of their everyday spending and save on fees may appreciate cash back or no fee credit cards.
 If there’s a chance you’ll be carrying a balance month to month, consider low interest credit cards.
 If you need help paying off debt from a big purchase, see if you can switch to a balance transfer credit card.

 If you have no credit, or are looking to repair damaged credit, you should look at secured credit cards.
 For post-secondary students, student credit cards offer low or no fee options for credit newbies.

 3. Choose a provider

 You might automatically gravitate toward a credit card offered by the same bank where you have a chequing and savings account, but you don’t have to be guided by loyalty.
 Besides Canada’s Big Five banks, credit cards are offered by smaller and digital banks, as well as credit unions.
 Cards by Visa and MasterCard, Canada’s two largest credit card networks, are issued through banks, credit unions and retailers.
-The third largest, American Express, issues cards directly in its own name.
+The third largest, American Express, issues cards directly in its own name and through select banks.
 Each company has their own partnerships with retailers, airlines and hotels to offer discounts and points bonuses, so read through and weigh their strengths and weaknesses before choosing a provider.
 For example, American Express cards offer some of the highest rewards on your everyday spending, but aren’t as widely accepted as Mastercard credit cards.

 4. Know the details